Go Back

 Method

-1. In a large mixing bowl, whisk together flour, sugar, baking powder, and salt until well combined.
+1. In a large mixing bowl, whisk together the all-purpose flour, white sugar, baking powder, and salt until evenly combined.
+This step distributes the leavening agent uniformly so every muffin rises at the same rate and develops a consistent crumb structure.

-1. Spoon the batter into the prepared muffin cups, filling each to the top.
-Sprinkle a generous layer of crumb topping over each muffin.
+1. Divide the batter evenly among the muffin cups, filling each almost to the top to encourage tall domed muffins.
+Sprinkle a generous layer of crumb topping over each portion, pressing very lightly so it adheres during baking.

-1. Bake for 20–25 minutes, or until the tops are golden and a toothpick inserted into the center comes out clean.
+1. Bake for 20–25 minutes until the tops are deeply golden and a toothpick inserted into the center comes out clean or with a few moist crumbs.
+Rotate the pan halfway through baking if your oven has hot spots.

 Notes